United (docuseries)

-United is a Network Ten and Amazon Prime Video sports docuseries.
+United is an association football docuseries aired on DocPlay.
 In the series, Australian A-League Men side Western United's progress was charted through their 2021–22 season, after their unenviable 10th-place finish in their previous season, and to become A-League Men champions for the first time.

 The series was written and directed by Dan Jones and was executive produced by Silvio Salum and Vasili Papanicolou.
 The six episodes were released on 7 December 2022.

 Background

 Western United were formed in 2018 as the Western Melbourne Group via a successful bid to enter the A-League Men; their inaugural season ultimately in 2019–20 finishing in the semi-finals within a COVID-19 pandemic struck finish.
 The following season in 2020–21; despite a promising first half to the league campaign, it would end out of the finals series spots at 10th place, with concerning outcomes based on consecutive losses to end the season.
 The club entered a set of issues such as no home ground, undergoing million dollar losses and sacking of head coach Mark Rudan, which ultimately would involve the replacement of John Aloisi for the 2021–22 season.